stephenotalora/node-utils/README.md

 ### loadConfig
 ---------------

-- sync - loads a config file from your application directory. load a config file from a config directory
+- sync - loads a config file from your project directory.

 ```javascript
 const {loadConfig} = require('node-utils')();